VC365/vc-clock/README.md

 VC Clock
 ========
-a lightweight Analog Clock applet for linux (Based C and GTK2).
+a lightweight Analog Clock applet for linux (Based (C & Crystal) and GTK2).

 The app supports two modes: